Madeline Nash, PhD

 Boozhoo!

-I am a doctoral candidate in the Department of Sociology with a graduate affiliation in American Indian and Indigenous Studies at Michigan State University.
+I am a recent PhD graduate in the Department of Sociology with a graduate certificate in American Indian and Indigenous Studies at Michigan State University.
 I received my B.A. in Philosophy in 2012, a B.A. in Sociology in 2015, and an MA in Sociology in 2022, all from MSU.
 I am an enrolled member of the Sault Ste.
 Marie Tribe of Chippewa Indians and identify as an Anishinaabekwe.

 I have lived in Anishinaabe territory my whole life and currently reside in Nkwejong (Lansing, MI) with my husband and three daughters.
 I have strong ties to the Upper Peninsula where I often spend summers visiting with my family.